 The first symptom of a ferret flea infestation is too much scratching.
-So if your ferret scratches more than usual, it might be a sign of fleas.
-So, it is important to determine which scratch is flea-related.
+So if your ferret scratches more than usual, it might be a sign of fleas, especially if your ferret has scabs made by scratching too much.

 Check Ferret’s Fur

 The best way to know if your ferret has fleas is to check the fur and I recommend doing that when ferrets sleep because they are energetic.
 Start with the back.
 Slowly go through his fur from the neck all the way to the tail.
 Be gentle, you don’t want to wake up your ferret.
 When the backside is over, slowly flip your ferret on his back and repeat with the belly.

 Chances are that fleas will be hiding in the back and not on the belly, but it is always a good idea to check everything.
 If there are small black dots in his fur, that means something is wrong.
 Those black dots are flea droppings.
 If you can, check your ferret from head to toe with patience you will probably find fleas as well.

 Use A Flea Comb

 You can also help yourself with some equipment.
 There is a comb made for fleas that can help you determine if there are any unwanted fleas on your ferret.
 Just comb your ferret with that comb and you will find fleas inside the fur.
 Fleas are not that small, you can see them with the naked eye.
 Now that you’ve seen that your ferret has guests it is time to fight them all off.